RETHINKING THE MILLENNIUM

 Varied views on the Millennium have existed from the early days of the Christian church.
 However it has generally been regarded as a less crucial area of doctrine.
 Most churches tolerate varying views on this subject.
 Not so the Adventists, who regard this doctrine as so clear and important as to include it in their list of Fundamental Beliefs.
 These are the actual words of fundamental belief number 27.

 My contention in this paper is that this understanding of Revelation 20 is at significant odds with the clear teaching of the rest of the New Testament.
-All forms of premillennialism are based on just one particular much debated passage in the highly symbolic book of Revelation.
+All forms of premillennialism are based on just one much-debated passage in the highly symbolic book of Revelation.
 Put aside this one debated passage and we discover that there is not a single verse in the Old or New Testaments that clearly teaches this.
-Apart from this one disputed passage the Bible knows nothing of a 1000 year reign following the return of Christ.
+Apart from this passage the Bible knows nothing of a thousand-year reign following the return of Christ.
 What then does the Bible teach about the events that will transpire at the return of our Lord?

 John 5:28,29 “Do not marvel at this, for an hour is coming when all who are in the tombs will hear his voice and come out, those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment”.
 According to Jesus the dead are raised together at that final hour.
 “ALL” hear his voice.
 They come forth to different destinies but they come forth together.
 Jesus taught the same truth in several of his parables.

 Matthew 13:24-30, 36-43.
 The parable of the wheat and the tares.

 The parable of the wheat and the tares teaches clearly that His coming will bring the final separation of the righteous and the wicked.
 Notice Jesus’s interpretation of His own parable.